-Independent study credits are granted to students for work on an individual basis in a specific area of interest.
+Independent study credits are granted to students for work on an individual basis in a specific area of interest or for a required course.
 In general, a project will represent thirty (30) hours of work for each credit earned.
 Independent study credits are not a substitute for required course work.
+Student will check program requirements for allowability.
+The maximum amount of independent study is 12 credits per bachelor's degree.

-The student is responsible for developing a suitable problem or project to include a title, description, goals and objectives, and proposed activities.
-The student will be required to complete and submit the "Request for Independent Study" form and obtain approval from an instructor who will supervise the project.
+The student is responsible for developing a suitable problem or project to include a title, description, goals and objectives, and proposed activities or have approval from the course instructor.
+The student will be required to complete and submit the "Request for Independent Study/Option" form and obtain approval from a faculty sponsor, the student's advisor and Dean of Academics.
+The faculty sponsor will supervise the project.
 Students who wish to undertake an independent study project should obtain further information from the Dean of Academics.
-The project proposal or outline must be approved by the Dean of Academics prior to registration.
+The project proposal or course syllabi must be approved by the Dean of Academics prior to registration.